RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-build-mvn.png](images/00-build-mvn.png)

-1. Give the script the name `Generate REST DSL from Swagger`, and replace the Maven command with `mvn camel-restdsl-swagger:generate -f ${current.project.path}`.
+1. Give the script the name `Generate REST DSL from Swagger`, and replace the Maven command with `mvn camel-restdsl-swagger:generate -f ${current.project.path}/pom.xml`.
 Click the **Save** button.

 1. To run the script,we need to login to OpenShift via the Terminal.
 Navigate back to the OpenShift web UI and click the **Copy Login Command** link.
 If you aren't logged-in to OpenShift, open a new tab and navigate to `https://master.boston-a12a.openshiftworkshop.com/console`.